-The ADP3193A follows the VR11 start-up sequence shown in Figure 7.
+The ADP3192A follows the VR11 start-up sequence shown in Figure 7.
 After both the EN and UVLO conditions are met, the DELAY pin goes through one cycle (TD1).
-The first three clock cycles of TD2 are blanked from the PWM outputs and used for phase detection, as explained in the Phase Detection Sequence section.
-Then, the soft start ramp is enabled (TD2), and the output increases to the boot voltage of 1.1 V. The boot hold time is determined by the DELAY pin as it goes through a second cycle (TD3).
+The first four clock cycles of TD2 are blanked from the PWM outputs and used for phase detection as explained in the Phase Detection Sequence section.
+Then, the soft start ramp is enabled (TD2), and the output comes up to the boot voltage of 1.1 V. The boot hold time is determined by the DELAY pin as it goes through a second cycle (TD3).
 During TD3, the processor VID pins settle to the required VID code.
-When TD3 is over, the ADP3193A soft starts either up or down to the final VID voltage (TD4).
-After TD4 has been completed and the PWRGD masking time (equal to VID on-the-fly masking) is completed, a third ramp on the DELAY pin sets the PWRGD blanking (TD5).
+When TD3 is over, the ADP3192A soft starts either up or down to the final VID voltage (TD4).
+After TD4 is complete and the PWRGD masking time (equal to VID on-the-fly masking) is complete, a third ramp on the DELAY pin sets the PWRGD blanking (TD5).